LibraryCarpentry/lc-python-intro/episodes/08-pandas.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-## Pinpoint specific rows and columns in a dataframe
+## Pinpoint specific rows and columns in a DataFrame

-If you don't already have all of the CSV files loaded into a dataframe, let's do that now:
+If you don't already have all of the CSV files loaded into a DataFrame, let's do that now:

 ```python
 import glob